ekazaev/ChatLayout/README.md

 - `ChatLayout` doesn't enforce you to use any specific data model.
 You can store your messages and update `UICollectionView` the way you like.
 The only thing you need is to respect the natural boundaries that `UICollectionView` have and correctly implement `UICollectionViewDataSource`.
-The Example app uses [DifferenceKit](https://github.com/ra1028/DifferenceKit) to process changes in the data model for the compatibility with IOs 12.
+The Example app uses [DifferenceKit](https://github.com/ra1028/DifferenceKit) to process changes in the data model.

 - `ChatLayout` doesn't enforce you to use any specific `UIView`s to create your collection cells.
 You can create them the way you like.
 It can be any `UICollectionViewCell` or `UICollectionReusableView`.
 There are some generic `UIView`s bundled with